pierrehub2b/actiontestscript/README.md

 ### Prerequisites

-You have to install a standard Java 9 JDK into the folder of your choice (JRE 9 server distribution is working too).
+* You have to install a standard Java 9 JDK into the folder of your choice (JRE 9 server distribution is working too).
-If you want to execute and compile ATS project wit Apache Maven, you have to install it too.
+* Apache Maven or Ant to generate and compile ATS project.
+* Install TestNG plugin on your favorite java IDE (for Eclipse : http://testng.org/doc/eclipse.html).
+* Read TestNG documentation about suite management.

 ### Installing